selfage/service_handler/README.md

 ## Session validation error

 All `AuthedServiceHandler`s registered with `registerAuthed()` will validate incoming requests' `signedSession` field, and either catch validation errors or proceed to the implemented `AuthedServiceHandler`s.
 For any validatoin error caught, we will return the 401 error code to the client, regardless of missing session, invalid signature or expired timestamp.

+## Request body size

+We choose 1MiB or `1024*1024` bytes as the limit of the request body size, making the same assumption as Google's Datastore which imposes the same size limit for an entity.